Note: The Energy Assistance Application will be available to download and print during the following time frames:

 The Low Income Home Energy Assistance Program (LIHEAP) is designed to assist low-income households with winter heating and summer cooling costs.
 Services under this program are provided in Daviess, Greene, Knox and Sullivan Counties.

-Applications for the heating portion of the program will be taken from November through May.
-The cooling portion of the program will run from June through August.
+Applications for the heating portion of the program will be available from November through mid-May.
+The cooling portion of the program will run from June through mid-August.

 How does this program help?